segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 > warning "Linked Audiences permissions requirements"
 > To set up Linked Audiences Activation, you must have Workspace Owner or Unify Read-Admin, Entities Admin, and Source Admin permissions.

-To learn more about linked audiences use cases,  see the [linked audiences use cases](/engage/audiences/linked-audiences-use-cases/) topic.
+To learn more about Linked Audiences use cases,  see the [Linked Audiences Use Cases](/engage/audiences/linked-audiences-use-cases/) topic.

 ## Getting started